CCS Checker AU

 The EV Household Impact Calculator uses a multi-step rule engine to model the financial interaction:

-1. Eligibility Check: Verifies the vehicle qualifies for the FBT exemption based on type (BEV/FCEV/PHEV), date first held (post 1 July 2022), and value below the Luxury Car Tax (LCT) fuel-efficient threshold.
+1. Eligibility Check: Verifies the vehicle qualifies for the FBT discount based on type (BEV/FCEV/PHEV), date first held, and value relative to the Luxury Car Tax fuel-efficient threshold.

 2. RFBA Estimation: